jerryzou/JUpload/readme.md

 * **Resumable:** Any upload process interrupted by user operations or unexpected errors is resumable.

+* **Mobile Friendly:** No plugin needed.
+Get along well with unstable mobile network and prevent traffic from wasting.

 * **Configurable & Customizable:** JUpload is an open source project which you can easily set up or customize for production.

 * **Large Files Support:** Proceed or pause large files upload arbitrarily.
 Neither a second nor a byte is wasted.